microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 | 2021-03 Cumulative Update for Windows 10 Version 1909 for x86-based Systems (KB5000808) | Windows 10, version 1903 and later | Security Updates |
 | 2021-03 Cumulative Update for Windows 10 Version 1809 for x64-based Systems (KB5000822) | Windows 10, Windows 10 LTSB        | Security Updates |

-Once you identify a desired update you can assign it as content to a deployment using a [qualityUpdateReference](/graph/api/resources/windowsupdates-qualityupdatereference) and specifying the `releaseDateTime` and `classification` properties.
+Once you have identified the desired update, assign it as content to a deployment using a [qualityUpdateReference](/graph/api/resources/windowsupdates-qualityupdatereference) and specifying the **releaseDateTime** and **classification** properties.

 ## Examples